Can Mold Grow on Spray Foam Insulation?

 Spray polyurethane foam (SPF) is applied in much the same way as traditional fiberglass batts.
 The installer will apply the SPF to the inside surfaces of the wall or ceiling cavities with the tool that was used during installation.
 Once dried, SPF acts like an extra layer of drywall between your home’s interior walls and helps keep heat out in winter months while keeping it in during summer months too!

-Hire a professional because they will know the best way to install Shakopee spray foam insulation and will be able to tell you the difference between the different insulations.
+Hire a professional because they will know the best way to install spray foam insulation and will be able to tell you the difference between the different insulations.

 Spray foam insulation cannot be compressed, which increases its R-Value.

-Shakopee spray foam insulation is not compressible, which means that it can’t be crushed.
+Spray foam insulation is not compressible, which means that it can’t be crushed.
 This increases its R-Value, the measure of how well an object resists heat flow.
 As you know from our previous article, R-Value is calculated by dividing the thickness of a material by its thermal resistance.
 If a material has low compressive strength (like soft foam), it will compress easily and therefore have lower R-Values than other materials with higher compressive strengths (like spray foam).

 The reason spray foam insulation has such high R-Values is because it’s made up almost entirely of polyurethane, which has excellent insulating properties.
 The polyurethane expands as it cures and creates tiny air pockets between itself and other surfaces like drywall or wood studs—creating fewer places for heat to escape through interior walls during the winter months!